 The year 2015 has been pretty exciting in terms of travel for me.
 It has been a year of at-least a couple of interesting firsts for me besides visits to places I had never thought I would be visiting any time sooner.
 I was hoping to squeeze-in one more trip somewhere in the unknown this long weekend before I come-up with this post but sadly, that could not happen, all thanks to the flu that the changing season seems to have brought with it.
 Having said that, there’s no point brooding over something that did not materialize.
 Instead, let me share with you some moments from my travels in this year which is only 6 sunsets away from becoming part of history.

-The Borail Hills: Even though I was born and brought-up in Assam (which still is my home) and not far from the Borail Hills, I had never had the opportunity to venture into them and experience them up close, save for once as a child.
-This year however, I did a Solo ride through the Borail Hills up-to the hill-town of Haflong.
+Even though I was born and brought up in Assam (which still is my home) and not far from the Borail Hills, I had never had the opportunity to venture into them and experience them up close, save for once as a child.
+This year, however, I did a Solo ride through the Borail Hills up-to-the hill-town of Haflong.
 The mountains of the entire north-east are quite different from the Himalayas that border the northern part of the country and the Borail Hills were no different.
 I did curse myself for not visiting the region all these years but was happy to finally do it.

-Doodhsagar Trek: Trek to the Doodhsagar falls was something that had been in the back of my mind since a while before we finally decided to go for it one fine evening, during the monsoons here.
-All was wonderful, the lush greenery, the wonderful company and the finger-licking food brought by fellow travellers (Read about it here: The failed trek to Doodhsagar) until, we alighted from the train.
-It was the day on which trekking up-to the waterfall was banned.
-We still wanted to give it a try so we walked all the way up-to a couple or so kilometres before the waterfall only to be turned back.
+Trek to the Doodhsagar falls was something that had been in the back of my mind since a while before we finally decided to go for it one fine evening, during the monsoons here.
+All was wonderful, the lush greenery, the wonderful company and the finger-licking food brought by fellow travelers (The failed trek to Doodhsagar) until we alighted from the train.
+It was the day on which trekking up-to-the waterfall was banned.
+We still wanted to give it a try so we walked all the way up to a couple or so kilometers before the waterfall only to be turned back.
 We had to walk back the entire stretch as quickly as we could lest we missed the only train back to Bangalore in the evening.

-Trek to Hampta Pass: After a long wait me and Ruchi were finally able to do our first ever Himalayan trek together.
+After a long wait, I and Ruchi were finally able to do our first ever Himalayan trek together.
 I had been planning this trek since a while but it got pushed more than once but on the bright side, when we finally went on the trek (Read about it here: Hampta Pass Trek ), the weather was just perfect and we were able to enjoy it to the fullest.
-Another reason I had chosen this comparatively low-altitude trek (14,100 feet ASL) was because we plan to do few high-altitude treks in the coming months and years and we wanted to see how good (or bad) shape we were actually in.
+Another reason I had chosen this comparatively low-altitude trek (14,100 feet ASL) was that we plan to do few high-altitude treks in the coming months and years and we wanted to see how good (or bad) shape we were actually in.
 It was a wonderful experience.
 And yes, we were pretty satisfied with the way we performed high-up in the mountains.

-Gopalaswamy Betta: The road leading to the Gopalaswamy Hill, even though totally in tatters, passes through some beautiful areas on its way up to the top.
-With sunflower fields on one side and deep forests on the other, the narrow road offered excellent views of the surroundings as I moved ahead (Read more here: Gopalaswamy Hills in monsoons).
+The road leading to the Gopalaswamy Hill, even though totally in tatters, passes through some beautiful areas on its way up to the top.
+With sunflower fields on one side and deep forests on the other, the narrow road offered excellent views of the surroundings as I moved ahead (Gopalaswamy Hills in monsoons).

 Where did you travel this year?
 Which one did you enjoy the most?
 Don’t forget to leave me a comment